September 4, 2025

 Virbo also supports high-resolution output, including 4K, which is a big deal.
 Whether I’m working on a promotional video for a client or a personal social media project, the results look polished and professional.
 It has built-in tools for adjusting colors, adding background music, and syncing everything seamlessly.

 Sometimes, the software feels like it’s trying to do too much at once, and the processing slows down.
-There are also moments when it crashes, which can be frustrating if I’m on a deadline.
+According to G2 feedback, these issues aren’t constant but can add pressure when working on tight deadlines.

 “One thing I don't like about this app is its feature overload.
 Many features make it confusing, and I feel overwhelmed.
 It is a bit difficult to learn for beginners.
 One facility I found missing in this is an autocorrect tool for punctuation and grammar in voiceover scripts.
 Sometimes, issues are found during video export, and its face recognition feature is not up to the mark.”